Skip to content

 }

-Configure the server to serve uploaded files with security headers that prevent script execution:
+Finally, serve uploaded files with headers that prevent script execution regardless of what got through:

 // next.config.js